imagej/imagej.github.io/_pages/news/2016-04-19_-_Writing_ImageJ2_Plugins__A_Beginners_Perspective.md

 You could also use the JAR file to compile your own plugins, which are distributed in the `Fiji.app/plugins` directory.

-If you download Fiji via [Fiji/Downloads](/fiji/downloads) then take care to select the right version of Fiji.
+When you [download Fiji](/fiji/downloads), take care to select the right version of Fiji.
 The most prominent download option on top of the page is compiled with JDK 1.8, while you can download so-called "life-line" versions at the bottom of the page which are compiled with JDK 1.6 to ensure compatibility with older plugins not supported by the ImageJ2 Team.
 For details [look here](/news/2015-12-22_-_The_road_to_Java_8).

 In any case you need to open a new project, assign the project name, its directory location and add the JAR files as libraries.